laravel/docs/notifications.md

         }
     }

-Once your notification channel class has been defined, you may return the class name from the `via` method of any of your notifications:
+Once your notification channel class has been defined, you may return the class name from the `via` method of any of your notifications.
+In this example, the `toVoice` method of your notification can return whatever object you choose to represent voice messages.
+For example, you might define your own `VoiceMessage` class to represent these messages:

     <?php